Dong Lai's Research Group

 Dr. Wenfei Yu (SHAO, 2012), Dr. Gordon Ogilvie (Cambridge, 2013),

 Dr. Feng Yuan (SHAO, 2013)

 the A.P.
-Sloan foundation for
+Sloan Foundation and the Simons Foundation for

 supporting our research over the years.